-Students should report when they are prevented from giving their complete attention to any instructor or assignment due to an action of another student.
-Should the instructor recognize the activity as a distraction, the student will be asked to stop by being given a written notice that informs the student of the behavior.
-If the student fails to stop or correct the situation, the instructor will discuss the situation with the student.
+- H.Disciplinary Students should report when they are prevented from giving their complete attention.
+Should the instructor identify the activity as a distraction, the student will be asked to stop by being given a written notice that informs the student of the behavior.
 If the problem persists, the student will be asked to address the problem with the Program Coordinator, with the instructor present.
-The Program Coordinator will decide if the behavior warrants a meeting with the Dean of Students before the student is allowed to return to class.
+The Program Coordinator will decide if the behavior warrants a meeting with the Dean of Students.
+The Dean of Students will determine if the student will be allowed to return to class. - I. Cell Phones Any student caught with a cell phone in any Graphic Arts classroom at any time will be immediately dismissed.
+A second offense will result in disciplinary action.
+Any missed lecture or material as a result of dismissal is the responsibility of the student to make up at the discretion of the instructor.